 Another thing about After the Fall in terms of VR interaction is your ability to pick up loot from a distance by attracting it magnetically.
 This doesn’t really do any favours for those who love room-scale virtual reality whereby loot is picked up manually with the hands like in the real world.

 After the Fall’s visuals are certainly striking.
 The environment is rich and pretty that give a nuclear-winter feel as the buildings are covered in snowfall.
 It has slick gameplay and is fast.

 Fear not, completing the game and getting to the end is just the beginning!
-With the story campaign completed, you’re free to venture into the world of blood-pumping encounters, missions and events.
-There isn’t a release date other than summer 2021, so expect it sometime between June and September!
+With the story completed, you’re free to venture into the world of blood-pumping encounters, missions and events.

-What are your expectations of the game After the Fall?
-Will it be as good as Arizona Sunshine? - Share your thoughts with me using the comment box below.
+What are your thoughts of the After the Fall?
+Is it better than Arizona Sunshine? - Share your thoughts with me using the comment box below.

 VR Awards Game of the Year 2019.
 A Fisherman’s Tale is a strange, narrative puzzle adventure game developed by Innerspace VR and published by Vertigo Games.
 Available on the Oculus Rift, Quest and Rift S. A Fisherman’s Tale fully supports Oculus VR controllers.
 The game is ideal for adults and kids of all ages.
 Rated for ages 7+

 Dispatched into hostile wetlands in your tactical kayak using your paddle to steer and move stealthily through hostile and remote locations, utilise military weapons and equipment to evade and neutralise the enemy threat.
 Engage your targets lethally or infiltrate unnoticed from the shadows: it’s your mission to execute your way.
 Phantom: Covert Ops is stealth action redefined.